-Composting is a practical method of turning leaves, grass, and other organic materials into a valuable resource.
-Composting is the oldest way to recycle.
-It is a natural process that changes organic matter into a dark, rich and crumbly substance called humus.
-Humus is an excellent soil conditioner.
+Composting is a natural process that changes organic matter such as leaves, grass and food scraps into humus.
+Humus is a dark, rich and crumbly substance that is an excellent soil conditioner.

 Composting also benefits the environment and the community by removing yard waste from our waste stream.

-Place your compost bin in a convenient location protected from overexposure to wind and direct sunlight.
+Place your compost pile or bin in a convenient location protected from overexposure to wind and direct sunlight.
 Add grass, leaves and organic materials as they collect.
-You need microbes to assist in the decay process.
-They can be added by layering with top soil.
+Add microbes to assist in the decay process by layering with top soil.
 Wet each layer well.
-Try to maintain a 3 to 1 ratio of browns (leaves, dried plants, coffee grounds, etc.) to greens (grass, manure, etc.).
+Try to maintain a 3 to 1 ratio of browns (leaves, dried plants, coffee grounds, etc.) to greens (grass, food scraps, manure, etc.).

-Turn the pile at least monthly.
+Turn your compost at least monthly.
 Turning provides ventilation and shifts the materials from the outer edges of the pile to the center, where they are heated and broken down.
-Wet the pile thoroughly, but not to the point of soaking.
+Wet the pile regularly, but not to the point of soaking.
 This method can produce usable compost in about six months.
 You can turn your compost pile more often to speed the process.

 Covering the compost pile with a tarp helps retain moisture and heat during winter months.
 This also protects the pile from becoming too wet when it rains.

 Turning or mixing is not recommended in cold weather because it allows too much heat to escape.

 A properly-heated compost pile has no odor.
 If you detect ammonia or any other offensive odor, turn the pile immediately.

 Allow enough time for the organic materials to decay into a dark, crumbly substance.
 Compost that is not fully decomposed may cause nitrogen starvation when used on plants.